USNavalResearchLaboratory/turboWAVE/docs/install-gpgpu.rst

 =============

 As of this writing, GPGPU support is only useful for Quantum Optics modules.
 To offload computations to a GPGPU, turboWAVE uses OpenCL.
-Typically OpenCL can be used for any modern GPU from either AMD or NVIDIA.
-In the case of NVIDIA devices, the OpenCL support is packaged with CUDA.

 To run on GPGPU you must prepare a special executable.
 Once the executable is prepared, running is almost the same as it is for a CPU.
 The primary differences are as follows: